Core Strokes® and Attachment Trauma

 These responses are not resistance.

-They are adaptive strategies that once protected against relational overwhelm.
+They are adaptive survival organizations that once protected the organism from relational overwhelm, intrusion, abandonment, or emotional instability.

-Core Strokes® works with breath not as a calming technique, but as a developmental organizer.
+Within Core Strokes®, breath is approached not merely as a calming technique, but as a developmental organizer of embodied relational capacity.

-As breathing regains flexibility, relational capacity gradually expands.
+As breathing regains flexibility and continuity, relational openness gradually expands.

 Fascia and Relational Boundaries